Configure a time-based lookup

 Defining time-based lookups

-To create a simple time-based lookup, add the following lines to your lookup stanza in transforms.conf:
+To create a simple time-based lookup, add the following lines to your lookup stanza in transforms.conf

-time_format = <string>
+time_field = <field_name> time_format = <string>

 Here are the definitions of these settings.

-Setting Description Default
+Setting | Description | Default |

+Identifies the field in the lookup table that represents the timestamp.
+The search processor applies the first matching entry in descending order.
 When time_field is present in a saved search stanza, max_matches = 1 by default.
 For more information about max_matches see Add field matching rules to your lookup configuration.

-Defaults to an empty string, because lookups are not time-based by default.
+Defaults to an empty string, because lookups are not time-based by default. |

-time_format Specifies the strptime() format of the time_field attribute.
+Specifies the strptime() format of the time_field attribute.
 You can use some nonstandard date-time strptime() formats.
-See the material about enhanced strptime() support in Configure timestamp recognition in the Getting Data In Manual. %s.%Q
+See the material about enhanced strptime() support in Configure timestamp recognition in the Getting Data In Manual.

 Defining time-bound lookups